tahajavedan/mrbeast-youtube-data-pipeline/README.md

 ## 5. Power BI Dashboard

-After loading the cleaned dataset into Amazon Redshift, a Power BI dashboard was created by connecting directly to the `youtube.mrbeast` table using the PostgreSQL connector.
+After loading the cleaned dataset into Amazon Redshift, a Power BI dashboard was created by connecting directly to the `youtube.mrbeast` table using the Redshift connector.
 The dashboard helps visualize the performance and growth of the MrBeast YouTube channel over time.

 It includes key metrics such as:
 - Total views and subscriber count